OpenDataNTNU/OpenData/README.md

 Note that no matter what you are doing, the backend server is proxied such that you never have to mention the backend server by `localhost:9000`.
 Using the `:9000` port to access the backend will not work in production.
 Anything going to `/api` will be automatically proxied to the backend server.

+An API documentation tool called Swagger is available at `/swagger/index.html`.
+This is a full API documentation for the backend.
+You can also use it to send API requests.

 A simple SQL administration tool called Adminer is reachable at `localhost:3739` when using the `development` or `volumemount-friendly` docker-compose files.
 For username/password, see `/container/*/docker-compose.yml`

 `ctrl-C` to stop the containers.